marcoonroad/marcoonroad.github.io/_posts/2017-02-02-Introduction-to-Capability-Concepts.md

 By "Orthogonal access graph" and "Unified access graph", we mean how naturally seem these pointers.
 In the Capability Model, the
 Access Graph is unified with the Reference Graph, thus, an external security mechanism/feature to control the access isn't necessary.
-On the other side, the ACL Model requires beforehand a global identification together with some administrator of these accounts (is the duty of the administrator to amplify, grant or revoke rights).
+On the other side, the ACL Model requires beforehand a global identification together with some administrator of these accounts (is the duty of the administrator to amplify, grant or revoke rights -- these administration rights are known as a `control`/`owner` privilege).
 Therefore, dynamic/ephemeral subjects aren't feasible in the ACL Model anyways due the explicit labeled authentication of subject names/identifiers.

 Speaking of nominal things, there are a feature in which we want to avoid in all the cost.
 This (anti-)feature is called _Ambient Authority_.

 <a name="ambient-authority"> </a>
 ### Ambient Authority

-A system contains Ambient Authority when some subject just use an (almost) unique name to access anything.
+A system contains Ambient Authority when some subject just use an (almost) unique & freely available name to access anything.
 This occurs frequently in ACL-based security, for instance, when we open a file.
-It also occurs on global/public APIs taking too much responsibilities & privileges, e.g, Reflection
+It also occurs on global/public APIs taking too much responsibilities & privileges, e.g, Reflection APIs.
-APIs.
-The classical `open` function is also an example of undesirable public API, because it gives you the power to open any file in the filesystem through the `..` notation (which change the current directory to one above) -- but only if you have the proper rights (and it's feasible for a malicious user to acquire the same rights of someone else through authentication).
+The classical `open` function is also an example of undesirable public API, because it gives you the power to open any file in the filesystem through the `..` notation (which change the current directory to one above) -- but only if you have the proper rights (and it's possible for a malicious user to acquire the same rights of someone else through authentication).
 If you want to know why the `..` notation, the absolute directory lookup or even the `$HOME` lookup are really bad, just google [PHP Remote File Inclusion](http://google.com/?q=php-remote-file-inclusion) to take a glimpse of the incoming answer.
 These notations are just good examples of Ambient Authority.

 Ambient Authority arises due the separation of _designation_ from _authority_.
-This separation is the rule of thumb in ACL-based systems, where you can acquire a reference without the authority to use it.
-It's important to remember that authority doesn't mean permission: someone else can steal your key, this person have the permission to use it to open your door (as long as your door's lock "accepts" the key), but not the proper authority (which must be explicitly granted by you).
+This separation is the rule of thumb in ACL-based systems, where you can acquire rights over a reference without the permission to use it.
+It's important to remember that authority doesn't mean permission: authority is a generalization of permission.
+Where permission stands for the **direct** means to acquire rights over a resource, authority also includes the
+**potential effects** for "abuse" of **indirect** means to acquire that same rights.
+That is, permission deals directly with the _identity_ of the sender/owner subject, where authority will also pay attention on the indirect means to bypass security through message-passing.
+In the message-passing layer, if you don't trust someone else, you will often deliver revocable references/proxies to this guy.

 Although "Capability-based" implies "Non-Ambient Authority", it's worth to note that "Non-Ambient Authority" doesn't imply "Capability-based".
 Ambient Authority must be eliminated from the system 'cause it is prone to two major problems: